-Staffing :
+Staffing:

 Staff time will be required to support the consultation process, however most of the responses are provided online.
+The impact of this is minimal.

 The Council already has provision in place to monitor and enforce the PSPOs in place and it is not proposed that any subsequent approval will affect this as it is an extension of an existing order.